ramnaq/midena/README.md

-# MIDENA
+# Midena

-A tool for dealing with Regular Languages and Free Context Languages.
-Midena Implements some algorithm around grammars, regular Expressions and finite Automata.
+A tool for dealing with regular languages and context-free languages.
+Midena implements some grammar, regular expression and finite automata algorithms.

 Project developed for class INE5421 - Formal Languages and Compilers at UFSC.
 Students: Diogo Junior and Ramna Sidharta
 Programming Language: Python
 Framework for UI: PyQt 5.12

 ## Installation